TheSatoLab/CoVFit/README.md

 ## Contents
 ### CoVFit-CLI
 - The CoVFit models can be downloaded and used as a stand-alone command line tool to predict the viral fitness of SARS-CoV-2 spike protein sequences in fasta format.
-Download link and intructions are in the example section.
+Download link and instructions are available [here](https://github.com/TheSatoLab/CoVFit/blob/main/CoVFit_CLI/ReadMe.md).
 ### CoVFit Training
 - Training
 - Figures